mmistakes/minimal-mistakes/resources/pdc/index.md

   feature: header3.png
 ---

+---

-The Bionimbus Protected Data Cloud (PDC), which is the first open-source cloud-based computational platform that allows researchers authorized by NIH to compute over human genomic data in a secure and compliant fashion.
+The Bionimbus Protected Data Cloud (PDC) is the first open-source cloud-based computational platform that allows researchers authorized by NIH to compute over human genomic data in a secure and compliant fashion.
 Bionimbus and related cloud-based infrastructure is used by researchers working on cancer, diabetes and neuropsychiatric disorders.
-This is funded in part by a NIH/NCI contract that was awarded in 2013 and by an anonymous gift.

-CDIS is collaborating with the Open Cloud Consortium, which is a 501(c)(3) not-for-profit corporation, on two projects providing cloud based infrastructure supporting data scientists:

 ### What is the Bionimbus PDC?